 Generally, yes.
 Contrary to what everyone might tell you, Japan is not a ridiculously safe country.
 However, it isn’t ridiculously ridden with crimes, either.
 The rules of being a smart tourist apply in Japan just as much as they do anywhere else.
 Don’t flaunt what you have, make sure your wallet is in a safe place close to your body, don’t leave your belongings unattended, etc.

 You might notice that there are signs (like the one above) in stations reminding passengers to be on the lookout for chikan, or perverts on trains, and to let out a courageous yell if anything happens.
-Things like perverts who groping and use secret cameras were much bigger problems back in the days, but this doesn’t mean that it doesn’t happen at all now.
+Things like perverts who grope and use secret cameras were much bigger problems back in the day, but this doesn’t mean that it doesn’t happen at all now.
 Again, just be alert.

 7. What if I leave something on the train?